mcmonkeyprojects/SwarmUI/docs/Model Support.md

     - Drag an image to the prompt area
     - On the top left, find the ReVision parameter group
     - Select the `Use Style Model` parameter to the Redux model
+- For "Canny" / "Depth" models, they work like regular models (or LoRAs), but require an Init Image to function.

 # Video Models